UniversalDependencies/docs/_hy/feat/Deixis-psor.md

 </tr>
 </table>

-Western Armenian uses `Deixis[psor]` as layered feature for [NOUN](hy-pos/NOUN) to encode the position of an entity relative to either the speaker or the hearer.
+Armenian uses `Deixis[psor]` as layered feature for [NOUN](hy-pos/NOUN) to encode the position of an entity relative to either the speaker or the hearer.

 ### <a name="Prox">`Prox`</a>: proximal